aspose-pdf/Aspose.PDF-API-References/english/java/com.aspose.pdf.facades/documentprivilege/_index.md

 ---
 title: DocumentPrivilege
+linktitle: DocumentPrivilege
 second_title: Aspose.PDF for Java API Reference
-description: Represents the privileges for accessing Pdf file.
+description: 'Represents the privileges for accessing Pdf file.
 Refer to{@code PdfFileSecurity}.
 There are 4 ways using this class: 1.Using predefined privilege directly.
-2.Based on a.
+2.Based on a.'
 type: docs
 weight: 110
 url: /java/com.aspose.pdf.facades/documentprivilege/